MarcBaura/Sandpile-Model/README.md

 (models in the NetLogo Models Library and elsewhere which are of related interest)

 # CREDITS AND REFERENCES
-This model is our groups attempt to code the sandpile model using the netlogo application.
+(a reference to the model's URL on the web if it has one, as well as any other necessary credits, citations, and links)